core-process/ghostwriter/readme.md

 }
 ```

-This enables you to run the service via `npm`:
+The previous entry enables you to run the service via `npm`:

 ```
 $ npm run ghostwriter-service